AtomicExpresso/porfolio-oldrepo/README.md

 # Portfilo project

-My portfilo project, built using React, Scss and Bootstrap.
+My developer portfilo, built using React, Scss and Bootstrap.

 <a href="https://personal-porfoilo-project.netlify.app/">Live Preview</a>